 This case is another important reminder that Massachusetts mortgages should omit references to the maturity date of the loans being secured.
 If, however, a lender includes a reference to a maturity date in its mortgage, the lender should record any necessary extension of the mortgage, or an acknowledgment or affidavit that the mortgage is not satisfied, before the expiration of the date 5 years from the maturity date.

-This advisory was prepared by Beth H. Mitchell and Jessica Alfano Powell, members of the Commercial Finance practice group at Nutter McClennen & Fish LLP.
+This advisory was prepared by Beth H. Mitchell in the Commercial Finance practice group at Nutter McClennen & Fish LLP.
 For more information, please contact Beth or your Nutter attorney at 617.439.2000.